Documentation

 Build momentum

-Daily summaries help you see progress (which ADHD brains desperately need)
+Daily summaries help you see progress and stay on track

 The key is to make capturing so effortless that you do it without thinking.
 Processing happens in the background while you live your life.